bkhow/NWERN/README.md

 1. From the www.winderosionnetwork.org, navigate to "Data Portal" and click "Public Data Products"
 2. Find the site you are interested in summarizing, and click on "Current Data"
 3. These files are large, so be sure to allow enough time to load all records before saving (0.5 to 1 minute)
-  a.
-If you want records before "2020-01-01", contact Ericha Courtright
-4. Right click anywhere in the window, and click "Save As"
-  a.
-Save this file into your R working directory for this project
+4. Right click anywhere in the window, and click "Save As" 4a.
+Save this file into your R working directory for this project 4b.
-  b.
 It will be something like "MandanTable1.dat.txt"
 5. No pre-import manipulation is necessary, so now we will import this data table into R

-6. From R-studio, click "Import Dataset", and use "From Text (base)...", then select the dataset you want to summarize
-7. R should deduce most everything correctly on how to separate the columns.
+6. From R-studio, click "Import Dataset", and use "From Text (base)...", then select the dataset you want to summarize 6a.
+R should deduce most everything correctly on how to separate the columns.
-  a.
-MAKE SURE THAT THE HEADING OPTION IS ON "NO" ! (i.e. header = FALSE)
-  b. the import code will be something like:
+6b.
+MAKE SURE THAT THE HEADING OPTION IS ON "NO" ! (i.e. header = FALSE) 6c. the import code will be something like:
-      MandanTable1.dat <- read.csv("~/NWERN/NWERN_Analysis/MandanTable1.dat.txt", header=FALSE)
+      MandanTable1 <- read.csv("~/NWERN/NWERN_Analysis/MandanTable1.dat.txt", header=FALSE)
+7. Open "meteorlogical_functions_final.R" within Rstudio
-8. Upload "meteorlogical_functions_final.R" into your global environment 9.
+8. Run "daily_means" and "daily_graph" into your Global Environment
+9. Then in R, > mandan.daily <- daily_means(MandanTable1); this will take time to run (0.5 to 1.0 minutes)
+10. > daily_graph(mandan.daily, y = "Total_Rain_mm")
+10a. alternatively, see the code to use column position from the "met_variables" character vector